 Often check the paytable, which is normally found inside the main game panel, to ensure that you are aware of all future wins and payouts.
-Paylines, reward probabilities, winning combinations, and more can all be found here, as well as specifics about how to play the bonus events.
+Paylines, reward probabilities, winning combinations, and more can all be found here, as well as specifics about how to play the bonus rounds and other free bonus events.

 FAQ about Paylines

 Should I play slots with a low or high number of paylines?